About NNU's Doctoral Programs in Education

 - Flexible scheduling and course delivery in an online/distance format for continued employment.

-- Program length is 22 months.
+- Program length of approximately 26 months.

 A passion for leadership and a commitment to excellence made the Ph.D. program at Northwest Nazarene University the obvious choice for me.
 The NNU experience is both professionally and personally rewarding, providing an alignment of vision, values, personal courage, faith and community.—Robert Sanchez (current PhD candidate)